amitsetia/kubernetes/jenkins/kaniko-example/README.md

 A valid Github repo with a Dockerfile: kaniko will use the repository URL path as the Dockerfile context A valid docker hub account: For kaniko pod to authenticate and push the built Docker image.
 Access to Kubernetes cluster: To deploy kaniko pod and create docker registry secret.

-Create Dockerhub Kubernetes Secret
-We have to create a kubernetes secret of type docker-registry for the kaniko pod to authenticate the Docker hub registry and push the image.